aptos-foundation/AIPs/aips/aip-21.md

 metadata: Object<Metadata>,
 /// The balance of the fungible metadata.
 balance: u64,
-/// Fungible Assets transferring is a common operation, this allows for freezing/unfreezing accounts.
+/// If true, owner transfer is disabled that only `TransferRef` can move in/out from this store.
-allow_ungated_balance_transfer: bool,
+frozen: bool,
 }

 /// FungibleAsset can be passed into function for type safety and to guarantee a specific amount.